Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

 As a quick fix, change the last line of the query to `RETURN DISTINCT v.name` to return each value only once.
 Keep in mind though, that there are [traversal options](../graphs/traversals.md#syntax) to suppress duplicate vertices early on.

-## Traverse with variable depth
+## Traverse with Variable Depth

-To return the parents and grandparents of Joffrey, we can walk edges in `OUTBOUND` direction and adjust the traversal depth to go at least 1 step, and 2 at most:
+To return the parents and grandparents of Joffrey, yo can walk edges in `OUTBOUND` direction and adjust the traversal depth to go at least 1 step, and 2 at most:

 ```js
 FOR c IN Characters